openscm/openscm/README.rst

 for running the models.
 Additionally, OpenSCM provides a standardized file format for these parameters and scenarios including functions for reading and writing such files.
-It further adds convenience functions and easily enables stochastic ensemble runs, e.g. for model tuning.
+It further adds convenience functions and easily enables ensemble runs, e.g. for scenario assessment or model tuning.

 Being designed as a programming-language agnostic interface and standard in mind, this will be the reference implementation in